renana/osd-github-101/OSD-Smart/career.md

 - Don't be afraid of things that are hard!
 - Don't be afraid to apply
 - Don't be afraid to ask for help
+- Don't be afraid to make mistakes
 - Don't be afraid to take up new challenges and enjoy yourself in the process
 - Don't think that you don't belong; you do!
-- Dont focus on what you are getting promotion/package.
+- Don't focus on what you are getting promotion/package.
 Focus on your work.
 Give management chance to take care of the returns
 - Figure out what you want to do
 - Find a sponsor
 - Find something that interests you that you don't know yet that will benefit your team.